 In school we have a duty to care for the children and take note of any child who is at risk of radicalisation, regardless of their background.
 We also must take steps to help prevent children being exposed to extremist ideas.
 Our overriding concern is that children feel safe and also express tolerance towards all cultures and religions, even when personal views may be different.
 Please read the booklet below for more information.

-Click Here to view an information for parents explaining the Prevent Duty.
+CLICK HERE to view an information leaflet for parents explaining the Prevent Duty.

 Parents and carers often share concerns about their own computer skills or a limited understanding about the online environment.
 Some believe that their children know more about the internet and technology than they do, and this can sometimes be a difficult issue to overcome.
 It is therefore important to remember that online safety is more about parenting and communication skills than technology.
-Below are a number of useful websites:
+Follow this link to view our Online Safety page.

 St Dennis Primary Academy is an Operation Encompass School.